President: Brent

-Vice President: Lusine Petrosyan
+Vice President: Lulu

 Lulu is currently a Classics MA student at the University of Calgary.
 Her areas of interest are antiquity and the Medieval Ages in the Middle East.
 Prior to graduate school, she worked in CRM and as an Assistant Museum Curator.
-She has experience excavating in Armenia and Western Canada.
+She has experience excavating in Armenia, Turkey and Western Canada.
 In her free time, Lulu loves to hike, rock climb, read, and paint.
 She previously served two terms as the Student Director of the Calgary Centre.

-Past President: Janet Blakey
+Past President: Janet

 Janet was involved with the Calgary Centre Executive for over nine years (she initially got brought in to take care of the monthly newsletter).
 She worked as a professional archaeologist based out of Calgary.
 Janet’s love and passion for archaeology grew out of a childhood interest in rocks, exploring, and history.
 In her spare time, Janet enjoyed travelling, reading, and a good spin class at the gym.

-Secretary: Christina Poletto
+Secretary: Christina

 Christina is a professional archaeologist and has worked in the field for eight years.
 She recently completed an MA at the University of Alberta studying paleoenvironmental history and human-landscape interaction in the boreal forest.
 Christina has a soft spot for dogs and puppies, and enjoys hiking in the summer (when field schedules permit!) and board games!

-Treasurer: Zoe Cascadden-Jassal
+Treasurer: Zoe

-Mount Royal University Liaison: Rebecca Gilmour
+Mount Royal University Liaison: Rebecca

 Rebecca is an Assistant Professor of Biological Anthropology at Mount Royal University.
 She specializes in bioarchaeology, palaeopathology, and biomechanical analyses of the human skeleton and has worked as a field archaeologist in Austria, Oman, Italy, and the UK, excavating sites ranging from the Bronze Age to the 19th Century.
 Her current research brings together studies of behaviour and activity with those of health and disease; one of her largest projects examines long-term consequences of fractures in the Roman world.